davestephens/ansible-nas/README.md

 ## What This Sets Up

 * An awesome dashboard to your home server (Heimdall)
-* Any number of Samba shares for you to store your stuff
+* Any number of Samba shares or NFS exports for you to store your stuff
 * A BitTorrent client
 * Various media management tools - Sonarr, Sickrage, CouchPotato, Radarr
 * Media streaming via Plex or Emby